zaneef/zaneef.github.io/_posts/2022-08-03-pico-ctf-2022-buffer-overflow-2022.md

 }
 ```

-We can see that in the `main` function it's used `gets` that is another bof vulnerable function.
+We can see that in the `main` function it's used `gets` that is another buffer overflow vulnerable function.

 ```c
 char buf1[100];
   gets(buf1);
 ```

-Let's exploit `strcpy` giving the program inputs larger than 16 bytes.
+Let's exploit `strcpy` by feeding the program with inputs longer than 16 bytes.

 ```bash
 $ python -c 'print "A" * 16' | ./vuln